In His Hands

 By: Angela Gillaspie © March 1999

-As I was standing in the kitchen wondering what I could prepare for dinner, Nicky, my two-year-old son, staggered in the doorway complaining that he couldn't walk.
-Him and his five-year-old brother were in the living room giggling and jumping around, so I thought he was just being silly.
-I picked him up kissed his neck and set him back down, so I could reach the dried beans in the cupboard.
+One day, when Nicky was two years old, he staggered into the room complaining that he couldn't walk.
+He and his five-year-old brother were in the living room giggling and jumping around, so I thought he was just being silly.
+I picked him up kissed his neck and set him back down.

-He went to walk out the door and smashed his head into the side of the doorway.
+He took two steps, fell, and smashed his head into the side of the doorway.
 Before he had a chance to cry, I scooped him up and off to his bedroom to rock him and look at the angry welt beginning to rise on his forehead.
-For ten minutes or so, we rocked and talked about his 'boo-boo', and then he said he felt better.
-I put him down to walk out of the room and he took one step, grabbed for the wall and fell down.
-He couldn't walk!
-It was as if he had been spun in circles and had to hold onto something in order to keep from falling down.
+We rocked and talked about his 'boo-boo' and then he said he felt better.
+I put him down, he took one step, grabbed for the wall and fell down again.

-My mouth dropped open as I slowly turned to look at this sweet innocent child giving me my own personal message from God.
-It was a wake-up call, you know, "Hello, Angela?
+Stunned, I walked to the kitchen and stared at my sweet toddler as he gave me a message from God.
+God said, "Hello, Angela?
 This is God.
 Stop worrying.
 I have Nicky in My hands."
 Sure enough, Nicky turned out fine.
-He had a rare case of twenty-four hour vertigo from bouncing around in the living room with his brother.
+He had a case of temporary vertigo from bouncing around in the living room with his brother.

 Why couldn't I just "let go and let God"?
 In Matthew chapter six, verse 27, as Jesus preached His Sermon on the Mount, I am reminded, "Who of you by worrying can add a single hour to his life?"
 We cannot do this, nor can we add a single hour to a loved one's life by worrying.
 What we can do is have faith and pray.